9 Tips to Write the Best Facebook Ads Ever (with Examples)

 Society6 sells iPhone cases, and they show off their products in their Facebook ads.
 But the ad is a lot more than an image of a lovely iPhone case—it has a call-to-action button (“Shop Now”) encouraging users to come to the Society6 website to browse, shop, and ultimately buy.

-Society6 Facebook ad, with call-to-action
+Society6 Facebook ad, with one call to action

 5. Keep it Short and Lead with Value